apache/reef/README.md

     `mvn` is in your `PATH`.
   * [Protocol Buffers](https://code.google.com/p/protobuf/) Compiler
     version 2.5.
 Make sure that `protoc` is on your `PATH`.
-  * For REEF.NET, you will also need [Visual Studio 2013](http://www.visualstudio.com).
+  * For REEF.NET, you will also need [Visual Studio] (http://www.visualstudio.com), preferably Version 2015 (2013 is still
+    supported).
 Most REEF developers use the free Community Edition.

 REEF Java
 ---------